 Directed by Garrett Bradley.

-A mother of six fights for the release of her husband, who is serving a 60-year prison sentence.
+Fox Rich fights for the release of her husband, Rob, who is serving a 60-year sentence in prison.

 Garrett Bradley’s towering – if perhaps too-hurried – documentary powerfully highlights a near-indisputable truth; black Americans are playing a rigged game that so often sets them up to fail.
 Time powerfully elucidates the obstacles standing in front of black prosperity – black contentment, even – yet is more overtly a testament to love and hope that endures over more than two decades.

 Bradley’s focal subject is Sibil Fox Richardson (aka “Fox Rich”), a woman who has spent more than 20 years campaigning for her husband, Rob, to be released from prison all while single-handedly raising their six children.
 In 1997, the pair robbed a credit union after falling upon desperate times, with Fox ultimately being released after three years while Rob continues to live out a 60-year sentence.